dibakarmitra/personal-website-template/README.md

 My portfolio site.

-Using react, adios & bootstrap.
+Using react, axios & bootstrap.

 configure the components/jsx/data.json to use this template.